 Fatherhood is a high calling, and something to live up to.
 Find ways to be “far past amazing” for your kids today.

 - Do something crazy to have fun with your kids and make them laugh.
 Do karaoke.
 Start a water fight, or a pillow fight, or a food fight!
 Play dress up.
 Have a whistling contest after eating saltine crackers.
 Use your own idea.
 (Then let us know how it went.)

 - Write an essay about how much you appreciate each of your children, and show it to them (or save it for Father’s Day, Christmas, their birthday, whichever comes first).

 - What would your children say is your biggest weakness as a dad?
 (If you don’t know, ask them!)
 Be intentional about working on that area during the next month … and beyond.

 - How do you treat restaurant servers and other people in service positions during day-to-day interactions?
 Remember, your children are always watching and learning.

 - Come up with a “Father’s Day wish list” that includes a lot of activities with family and gifts of time—along with or instead of expensive gadgets.

 What challenges you about this essay?
 Or, when have you been inspired or challenged as a dad because of something your child said or wrote to you?
-Please let us (and other dads) know by leaving a comment below or on our Facebook page.
+Please let us (and other dads) know by leaving a comment on our Facebook page.